George Gordon (scenic artist)

-George Cameron Gordon (11 June 1839 – 12 June 1899) was a Scottish-born scenic designer and artist in Australia.
+George Cameron Gordon (11 June 1839 – 12 June 1899) was a British scenic designer and artist in Australia.

 His father was in the same line of business and his son John "Jack" Gordon (c.
 1874 – 24 November 1911) following the family tradition, was head the scenic department of J. C. Williamson's theatrical management company for ten years.

 Early years in Scotland

 George Cameron Gordon was born on 11 June 1839 in Edinburgh, Scotland, the son of William Gordon and Jane (née Stephens).
 He learned the craft of scene painting from his father at the Theatre Royal in Edinburgh.

 He was working professionally as a scenic artist by age fourteen.
 Gordon's first pieces were for the Prince of Wales Theatre in London, where he made the acquaintance of the actor George Rignold, through the mutual friendship of their fathers.

 In 1857, aged eighteen, Gordon "had control of the painting loft at a prominent Bristol theatre".
 By about 1860 he was working in London for the major theatrical entrepreneurs, most notably at the Gaiety and Prince of Wales theatres.

 Gordon is credited, while working for the Bancrofts in about 1870, with introducing ceilings into stage settings.

 Acting on George Rignold's advice, Gordon accepted an offer of employment in Australia from Arthur Garner.